Strawberry Blueberry Salad with Balsamic Vinaigrette

 Why You’ll Love This Recipe

-· Taste: What sets my strawberry blueberry salad recipe apart is the herb balsamic vinaigrette which adds acidity and sweetness complimenting both berries.
+• Taste: What sets my strawberry blueberry salad recipe apart is the herb balsamic vinaigrette which adds acidity and sweetness complimenting both berries.
+(You’ll enjoy similar flavors in my beet napoleons with balsamic vinaigrette, too!)

 An image showing every ingredient required to make Strawberry Blueberry Salad with text labels.

-• Fresh greens/salad greens – be sure to purchase the absolute freshest leaves for the crunch factor.
+• Fresh Greens: Be sure to purchase the absolute freshest leaves for the crunch factor.
+I also add some baby spinach for extra greens.

-• Ciliegine mozzarella balls – easy to slice and add a caprese-ish vibe but Burrata may also be used.
+• Ciliegine Mozzarella Balls: These are easy to slice and add a caprese-ish vibe.
+Burrata may also be used.

 Substitutions and Variations